Sarah Ward and Dr. Jessica Minahan

 HYBRID Event - In person at Glenbard South and on Zoom

 According to the National Institute of Mental Health (NIMH), 31.9% of adolescents aged 13–18 in the United States have an anxiety disorder.
-Overworked and overwhelmed adults require a new approach and need a practical and easy-to-implement toolkit of strategies that work.
+Overworked and overwhelmed teens and adults need a new approach and easy-to-implement tools and strategies.

 Negative, inaccurate and overwhelming thoughts can contribute to disengagement and withdrawal.
-Traditional suggestions such as creating incentives, offering breaks or using a graphic organizer or checklists will not help the student initiate an activity.
-Rather, practical strategies that specifically target improvement in accurate perception, self-monitoring, self-regulation are essential.
-Here is a way to teach these skills without causing student dependence.
+Traditional suggestions such as creating incentives, offering breaks or using a graphic organizer or checklists will not help a student initiate an activity.
+Rather, practical strategies that specifically target improvement in accurate perception, self-monitoring and self-regulation are essential.
+GPS brings you a way to teach these skills without causing student dependence!

 Sarah Ward, MS CCC-SLP has over 25 years of experience in the assessment and treatment of executive function skills.
 A recognized authority on executive function skills, she has conducted numerous presentations at international and national conferences and has consulted with over 1400 schools on the strategies she has developed.
 Her 360 Thinking Executive Function Program received the Innovative Promising Practices Award from the National Organization CHADD.